tawanaj/tawanaj.github.io/_posts/2024-09-20-gratitude.markdown

 This morning, as I pushed myself to press in to gratitude, I was amazed by how much a simple deed had such an effect on everything.

 I felt and still feel a peace that I can't quite comprehend with words.
 In an instant, it all became so clear to me.
-I am unsure of what is to come in this life for me, for my family and all the things going on, for my career, for my dreams.
+I am unsure of what is to come in this life, for me, for my family and all the things going on, for my career, for my dreams.
 But one thing I know for sure, is that **I will be ok**.
 Wether on this side of eternity or the next, I will be ok, **we'll be ok**.

 **`Gratitude gave me perspective.`**